 Has an NFL game ever ended in a 0-0 tie?

-Has an NFL game ever ended in a 0-0 tie? originally appeared on NBC Sports Chicago
+Has an NFL game ever ended in a 0-0 tie? originally appeared on NBC Sports Philadelphia

 Another Thursday, another rough night of football.